paulbartell/CSE-14X-Section-Code/12wi143/04-Complexity/section_four.md

 suck. **Any list that has some type that is sorted can have binary search applied to it** Yes **Integers**.
 Yes **Doubles**.
 No **TileManagers**, for you cannot sort TileManagers.

+Binary search runs in O(log(n)) time.
+A way to think about log time..
+**If you double the amount of words in the dictionary, the binary search will only take one more step**.
+Log time doesn't depend on the doubling actually.. it's more like... **if multiply the amount of words in the dictionary, the operation will take some amount of steps related to the number that you used to multiplty**.